nicholas-kebbas/cs621-project-ns-3/README.md

 https://www.zlib.net/manual.html
 Will probably be using inflate
 ZEXTERN int ZEXPORT inflate OF((z_streamp strm, int flush));
 inflate decompresses as much data as possible, and stops when the input buffer becomes empty or the output buffer becomes full.
-It may introduce some output latency (reading input without producing any output) except when forced to flush
+It may introduce some output latency (reading input without producing any output) except when forced to flush.